-This course is designed to teach leadership, administration and management of programs in fitness and sports facilities.
-They will learn how leadership and management are essential factors in the success of any facility and its programs.
-The student will tour our sports facility and see operations first hand.
-(Prerequisites: college level reading and writing).
+This course is designed to teach leadership, administration and management of programs in sport and fitness facilities.
+Students will learn exposed to leadership styles and management functions as these components are essential factors in the success of any facility or program.
+Facility and program marketing, budgeting, risk management and legal aspects are examined and applied through coursework.
+(Prerequisites: None).
 (3 C).